 So many people don’t get Google + and I’ll admit, I was one of them.
 But I also said the same thing about Twitter for 4 years!
 And I finally got it.
 And I learned that if I stick with it, I’ll get it.
 And I have to say, Google + is now my favorite “go-to” social platform.
 So here’s what I’ve learned so far, and what I think is important for beginners to understand.

 I’m going to start by drawing some parallels between Facebook and Google +.
 If you know Facebook, you’ll see the similarities.

 This is what the Google + newsfeed looks like…

 On the top left hand side, you’ll see a home button.
 Hover over that and you’ll be able to access your profile, explore new topics, follow events, upload photos, join communities (which is just like Facebook groups), find new people to connect with, and the more tab is where you can find local stuff, games and apps, hangouts (which is like Skype), and pages.
+When you get lost, go back to that button.
 Sometimes the tabs move around depending on how frequently you use them.
 Google + pages works a lot like the Facebook pages.
 More on that later.